 “We looked at everything from glacial retreat and rock formations, to food insecurity and how climate change is directly impacting cultural traditions and how people live,” says Cassandra.
 “If you want to study climate change and the environment, you need to examine the world through both the physical and human experience.

 “People assume a geography degree is just about looking at maps.
 However, it’s more about the forces that shapes the physical landscape and how that directly impacts people.”

 Cassandra recalls watching as glacier chunks floated by their boat.
 “It was like watching climate change in action,” she says.
 “It seems like everything is changing so quickly up here.”
-The rapid melting of sea ice has had a profound effect on the communities, disrupting traditional cultural practices, travel, hunting and spiking the cost of food and supplies.
-And while she was aware of the scope of such problems before the trip, it took experiencing it first-hand to fully appreciate what’s at stake, and how her geography degree can help her make a difference.
+The rapid melting of sea ice has had a profound effect on the communities, disrupting traditional cultural practices, travel, and hunting while spiking the cost of food and supplies.
+And while she was aware of the scope of such problems before the trip, it took this first-hand experience to fully appreciate what’s at stake, and understand how her geography degree can help her make a difference.

 “There’s more to school than what you study.
 Getting involved makes you feel part of something, expands your horizons.
 That’s what university is all about.”

 So, what else is on her horizon?
 “I’m considering doing my master's degree, or working with an environmental agency,” says Cassandra.
 “There’s so much you can do with geography.”
 She’s also considering a return to the north.
 “When we were in Nunavut, we visited the Canadian High Arctic Research Station.
 They’re doing ground-breaking work and they’re hiring.”

 Photography courtesy of Jeff Topham, One Ocean Expeditions